Qala-Dev/course-materials/part-time-schedule/week-3.md

 If you finish your chapter(s) for the day early, feel free to move on to the next day's chapter(s), as repetition is key when it comes to absorbing so much knowledge.

 ## Deliverables

+Each day, do the required reading and:

 - Be prepared for the daily discussion groups:
   - Finish reading the chapter(s) for the day
   - Prepare and research your assigned question(s), make sure you can host the discussion and think about follow-up questions etc
   - Prepare and research the questions hosted by other people in your group

+You should have already compiled LND from weeks 1 and 2, so as you do the reading also complete the following hands-on exercises to solidify the concepts:

+* Open a lightning channel on signet
+* Request an invoice and make a payment
+* BONUS: Repeat previous exercise programmatically (RPC)
+* Have a go at [making a lightning app](https://medium.com/@wbobeirne/making-a-lightning-web-app-part-1-4a13c82f3f78) using LND on signet